James-HoneyBadger/HB_Adventure_Games/README.md

 ## 🎮 What is This?

-A modern recreation of the classic **Eamon** text adventure system with:
+A powerful **Adventure Construction Set** for creating and playing text adventures with:

 - ✨ **Graphical IDE** - Create adventures without coding
 - 🧠 **Natural Language Parser** - Understands conversational commands (99.2% accuracy)